skyzyx/resume/README.md

 Ryan's client experience included Banana Republic, SBC (now AT&T), Hewlett Packard (HP), Sony Style, Lexus, MAC Make-up.

+### Truncated

+More experience is available upon request.

 ## Recommendations

 A full list of recommendations can be found on my [LinkedIn